em-eight/aipg/README.md

 ```

 ## Dependencies
-Both the generator and the runtime parser depend on [ppcdisasm-cpp](https://github.com/em-eight/ppcdisasm-cpp)
+Both the generator and the runtime parser depend on [ppcdisasm-cpp](https://github.com/em-eight/ppcdisasm-cpp).
+The generator requires a compiler with c++17 support and the runtime parser c++20 support

 ## Building
 - `mkdir build && cd build`